raffll/yampt/README.md

 Because of limitation of Morrowind engine, INFO string can only have 512 bytes, but more is ok in game.

 This can generate warnings in TES CS and records are read only.
+MWEdit have problem with bigger strings, so don't use this option when converting MWSE plugins.

 ### If you want to convert only CELL, DIAL, BNAM and SCTX records
 ```